Marcus Silcock

 Asemic Paintings

 Grzegorz Wroblewski is a painter, poet, playwright, essayist, and more.
 He left Poland in 1985 to live in Copenhagen.
 He is one of my favourite surreal-absurd poets.
-Also a terrific painter.
-I have two of his paintings on my wall.
-Check out his asemic paintings over here Read more
+Also a terrific… Read more.

 -